kawarimidoll/bluestream/README.md

 `docker run -d -v /path/to/env/file/on/host/.env:/app/.env -p 8000:8000 bluestream:latest`

-You should be navigate to whatever port you exposed on the host for the container to access the server.
+You should be able navigate to whatever port you exposed on the host for the container to access the server.

 ## Author